taoshidev/proprietary-trading-network/docs/validator.md

 ## 2a.
 (Optional) Getting faucet tokens

 Faucet is disabled on the testnet.
 Hence, if you don't have sufficient faucet tokens, ask the Bittensor Discord community for faucet tokens.
+Bittensor -> help-forum -> Requests for Testnet TAO

 ## 3. Register keys